Danish sickness benefit

 If you are partially incapacitated, you can receive reduced sickness benefit.
 In order to qualify for this, a doctor must assess that you can only work partially or that you need outpatient treatment.

-You may return to work on reduced hours at any point while receiving sickness benefit.
+You can return to work on reduced hours at any point while receiving sickness benefit.
 You will be paid by your employer for the hours that you work and receive sickness benefit for the hours that you are absent due to illness.

 You must be absent from work for at least four hours per week in order to receive sickness benefit.